Alcohol Use by Kids and the Link to Parenting Style

 There may be an association between parenting style and alcohol consumption by adolescent children; however, it is important to note the availability of alcohol treatment programs for those individuals who have chosen to engage in drinking.
 In an alternative to AA, self-empowering addiction treatment programs are available to adolescents who may be seeking an individualized treatment plan.
 It is important to focus on the treatment of underlying issues and through the use of a self-empowering approach, adolescents can be offered a practical solution for their well-being.
-Individuals can learn problem solving skills, good health habits, and self-control to aid them in learning how to live life with a purpose.
+Individuals can learn problem-solving skills, good health habits, and self-control to aid them in learning how to live life with a purpose.
 It is important to have a treatment plan customized for a specific individual because they may want to address specific problems that traditional 12 step programs may not.

 How much influence do parents have over alcohol use by their adolescent children?
 Can parenting style serve as alcohol treatment and prevention?
 Researchers at Brigham Young University examined how different parenting styles (authoritative, authoritarian, indulgent, and neglectful) related to adolescent alcohol use and heavy drinking after controlling for peer use, religiosity, and other variables (Bahr & Hoffmann, 2010).
 Read on to learn more about the relationship between parenting style and alcohol use by kids.

 The researchers recruited 4,983 adolescents in grades 7 through 12 as participants.
 Participants were asked to answer surveys about drinking habits and parenting styles of their parents.
 The researchers used a structural equation model to estimate the direct and indirect associations of parenting style with alcohol use and heavy drinking.